 Your risk for breast cancer goes up as you get older, so talk to your doctor about when you should start getting screening tests called mammograms.
 Major health groups recommend them every 1 to 2 years for women 50 to 74, but some suggest you start at age 40 or 45.

 No matter your age, you can lower your risk of breast cancer if you limit alcohol to one drink a day or less, quit smoking if you’ve got the habit, and stay at a healthy weight.
 It’s also important to get at least 150 minutes of moderate exercise a week and eat plenty of fruits and veggies.

-It’s never too early to start thinking about how to have healthy breasts for life — or too late to make changes for the better.
+It’s never too early to start thinking about how to have breasts health for life — or too late to make changes for the better.

 Health Sansar provides a wealth of trending topics that allow individuals to stay updated and informed about the latest developments in the health and wellness domain.
 Health Sansar offers a comprehensive platform for users to access current and relevant information in the ever-evolving field of health.